YOUR STORY BEGINS WITH A MILESTONE

 Andes mountain range on the Argentine-Chilean border

 Incahuasi, or Nevado de Incahuasi, is a volcanic mountain in the Andes of South America.
-Its elevation is 6,648 meters (21,648 feet) and it lies on the border of the Argentine province of Catamarca and the Atacama region of Chile.
+At 6,648 meters above sea level, it lies on the border of the Argentine province of Catamarca and the Atacama Region of Chile.
 The volcano consists of a 3.5-kilometer-wide caldera and two stratovolcanoes.
-Four pyroclastic cones lie 7 kilometers (4.3 mi) to the northeast and produced basalt-andesite lava flows that cover an area of 10 square kilometers (4 square miles).
-Incahuasi is located northeast of Nevado Ojos del Salado, the world's highest volcano.
+Four pyroclastic cones are located 7 kilometers to the northeast and produced basalt-andesite lava flows covering an area of 10 square kilometers.
+Incahuasi is situated northeast of Nevado Ojos del Salado, the world's highest volcano.
 Both volcanoes are located at the southern end of the Central Volcanic Zone.
-Together with El Fraile, El Muerto, Nevado Tres Cruces, and El Solo, they form a 50-kilometer-long volcanic chain.
-A wide lava dome measuring 6 by 4 kilometers (3.7 by 2.5 mi) is located on its eastern flank.
-The volcano has a volume of about 231 cubic kilometers.
+They, along with the volcanoes El Fraile, El Muerto, Nevado Tres Cruces, and El Solo, form a 50-kilometer-long volcanic chain.
+A wide lava dome, measuring 6 by 4 kilometers, is located on the eastern flank.
+The volcano has a volume of approximately 231 cubic kilometers.

-Incahuasi has two craters, a summit crater and an arcuate crater on the eastern slope containing a lava dome.
+Incahuasi has two craters: a summit crater and an arcuate crater on the eastern flank containing a lava dome.
 The summit crater measures 750 by 900 meters.
-The subsidiary vents, conversely, are associated with fissure openings.
-The western and southwestern slopes of Incahuasi are dotted with lava domes, which are more moderate than those of other volcanoes in the region.
-Less than 1 kilometer wide and 5 kilometers long, the lava flows extend down the volcano, reaching the Las Coladas salt flat east of Incahuasi.
-Two 2-kilometer-long gullies extend to the north and east of the main crater.
-Volcanism in the area dates back to the Oligocene and Miocene, when the main volcanic arc was located 40 kilometers to the west in the Maricunga Belt.
+Subsidiary vents, conversely, are associated with fissure openings.
+The western and southwestern flanks of Incahuasi are dotted with lava domes, which are more moderate in size than on other volcanoes in the region.
+Lava flows, less than 1 kilometer wide and 5 kilometers long, extend down the volcano, reaching the Las Coladas salt flat east of Incahuasi.
+Two 2-kilometer-long ravines extend north and east of the main crater.
+Volcanism in the area dates back to the Oligocene and Miocene epochs, when the main volcanic arc was located 40 kilometers to the west in the Maricunga Belt.
 Between 9 and 6 million years ago, volcanic activity in the Maricunga Belt decreased and eventually ceased.
 Simultaneously, the main volcanic arc experienced increased volcanic activity.
 Like many Andean volcanoes, Incahuasi has erupted andesite containing hornblende and pyroxene.
 The lava flows on the main stratovolcano are dacitic.
 The four cones northeast of the main volcano have erupted basaltic andesite.
 Similarly, the parasitic cones have erupted magnesium-rich basaltic andesite.
-The minerals contained in these rocks include clinopyroxene and olivine.
+Minerals contained in these rocks include clinopyroxene and olivine.

 The best time to climb the volcano is between September and April.
-There are no records of volcanic activity, so it is considered extinct.
+It shows no signs of volcanic activity and is therefore considered extinct.

 Program